aenniw/ctf-stash/2023.angstromctf.com/bananas/README.md

 #### Solution:

-- reversing the binary via reveals what we are expected to pass as input `elixir` can be simply reversed via
+- reversing the binary with `ghydra` reveals what we are expected to pass as input `elixir` can be simply reversed via:

 ```
 docker run --rm -it -v $(pwd):/work -w /work erlang:25
 1> file:write_file("./Elixir.Bananas.erl", io_lib:fwrite("~p.\n", [beam_disasm:file("./Elixir.Bananas.beam")])).